-The Mockingbird Foundation has hosted, co-hosted, and been supported by a number of events over the past two decades, including golf tournaments, poker tournaments, art exhibitions, pre-show meetups, release parties, and benefit shows.
+he Mockingbird Foundation has hosted, co-hosted, and been supported by a number of events over the past two decades, including golf tournaments, wine tastings, running events, yoga events, poker tournaments, art exhibitions, pre-show meetups, release parties, and benefit shows.
 (Want to host your own?)

 The Foundation has benefitted from two poker tournaments – the Phamily Poker Classic – held in Atlantic City, NJ, and Tahoe, NV.
 We look forward to holding a third someday, perhaps in Vegas – it just hasn’t quite happened yet.

 The Mockingbird Foundation has benefitted from a number of art exhibitions – variously billed as poster shows, art shows, poster/pin events, and more – at which various artists display and sell phan-friendly art.
-These events have thus far included:
+These events have thus far included the Mock Show: Red Rocks 4/24/09, several Screens & Suds, and a large number of PhanArt events.

 Over the years, these several dozen artists, and their patron collectors, have developed quite a community, with an eager market of discerning tastes and growing collections.
 We are proud to work with these folks, on art exhibitions and other Foundation projects, and look forward to doing more with them in the future.